 Although they are not governmental entities, accrediting agencies must meet certain federal criteria in order for the colleges they accredit to be eligible to receive federal student aid.
 The Education Department is responsible for periodically deciding whether accreditors are meeting those standards.

 In a July speech calling for greater focus on student outcomes in higher education, Education Secretary Arne Duncan called accrediting agencies “the watchdogs that don’t bark.”
-He cited a Wall Street Journal analysis of colleges with graduation rates in the single digits that continued to earn accreditors’ approval.
+He cited a Wall Street Journal analysis of colleges with graduation rates in the single digitsadd "and high default rates" -- wasn't that part of the equation? dl that continued to earn accreditors’ approval.

 John B. King, who will become acting secretary of education after Duncan leaves at the end of this year, framed any changes to accreditation as part of the administration’s approach to boosting completion rates and other student outcomes in higher education.

 Accreditation should focus on “whether or not schools are actually graduating students” and providing them with the “skills they need for success in the 21st Century economy,” King said, adding that accreditors should also look at “whether or not schools are enrolling significant numbers of at-risk students and helping them to finish.”